You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Addressing Myofascial Sensitivity During Pregnancy

-Chronic pelvic discomfort related to myofascial pain syndrome often originates from muscle knots or nodules in the round ligament or pelvic floor muscles.
-Specialized care methods such as myofascial release and trigger point therapy can effectively manage these conditions.
+Chronic pelvic discomfort related to myofascial discomfort syndrome often originates from muscle knots or nodules in the round ligament or pelvic floor muscles.
+Specialized care methods such as myofascial release and trigger point therapy can efficiently manage these conditions.

 Key approaches include:

-• Physiotherapy techniques for muscle and ligament support.
+• Physiotherapy techniques for muscle and ligament care.

 • Chiropractic care customized for pregnancy to relieve stress on the spine and pelvis.